declanrjb/dlp-inmate-complaints/README.md

 ## Reproducibility

 The code in this repository requires `R` to be installed on your computer.
+Its package dependencies are managed via [`renv`](https://rstudio.github.io/renv/).
+To install them, run `make dependencies`.

 To run the main data cleaning and merging steps, run `make data` or: